Find out more about us >

 SCONE WALKING If the sunshine has inspired you to get out walking again, you can also join us for a gentle wee saunter in good company along the gorgeous Elcho Green above West Beach, with our group walk, Scone Walking (Wednesdays 2.15-2.45pm, please come at 2pm if you are new to us so we can register your details.).
 There’s still time for a cuppa when you get back!

-COFFEE CONNECTIONS continues at the Seabird on Tuesdays (2-3pm) and we’ve ventured back out onto the deck lately, to get the wind in our hair.
-Just look out for the bright green Coffee Connections sign at our table – or ask Lyndsey if you prefer someone to meet you outside.
+COFFEE CONNECTIONS continues at the Seabird on Tuesdays (2-3pm) and sometimes we even venture out onto the deck, to get the wind in our hair.
+Just look out for the bright green Coffee Connections sign at our table – or ask us if you prefer someone to meet you outside.

 BEACON LUNCHES We might also see you at the divine Beacon lunches (Thursdays 11-1, St Andrew Blackadder Church – voluntary donation), run by volunteers there for over 25 years – you will find Community Connections folk there most Thursdays 12-1, enjoying the wonderful soups and cakes!
 Ask for us at the door.